-Gotland Archaeological Field School has been offering field courses and working with students from all over the world for the last 20 years.
+Gotland Archaeological Field School has been offering field courses and working with students from all over the world for more than 20 years.
 During these years we have had a focus towards the Gotlandic Iron Age and mostly concerning harbours and trading places.
-The Field School started with the investigations regarding Fröjel, a harbour and trading place on the west coast of Gotland.
+The field school started with the investigations regarding Fröjel, a harbour and trading place on the west coast of Gotland.
 Excavations within the site were carried out during 10 years and created a new understanding around the meeting places, economic and social arenas that furthered and were a result of Gotland's part in the Viking Age trade.

-Other sites such as Slite/Boge and Paviken are also harbours from this time period, though none can compare to the size of Fröjel.
-Paviken was the target for excavations during 2013-2015 and revealed a site with a lot of similarities to Fröjel, but also a lot of differences in structure and function.
+Other locations such as Slite/Boge and Paviken were also harbours from this time period, though none can compare to the size of Fröjel.
+Paviken was the target for excavations during 2013-2015 and revealed a site with many similarities to Fröjel, but also a lot of differences in structure and function.

 Currently, the field school is focused on investigating the Viking Age coastal activities in the south-east of Gotland.
-The 2018 excavation of Gudings slott in Eke parish revealed a Viking Age grave field located on an ancient stone-walled structure.
-The 2019 excavation will take place in an area nearby the grave field where a number of curious stone constructions exist.
+The 2018 and 2019 excavations of Gudings slott and the surrounding area in Eke Parish revealed a Viking Age grave field located at an ancient fortification as well as several nearby ritual structures.

-Press one of the previous site names to read more about sites, earlier excavations and research.
-The sites are always being updated and more sites will turn up in the future.
+Click on one of the above locations to read more about the sites, earlier excavations and research.
+These are always being updated and more sites will turn up in the future.